Current Serving Senators for the 2024-2025 Session

 Student Senate Minutes

 The SGA Secretary records the minutes at each Student Senate session for accurate record keeping.
-If you would like to review the minutes of any recent session, please contact the SGA Secretary at sga.secretary@gcsu.edu to schedule an appointment to review the archives or visit the SGA Directory.
+If you would like to review the minutes of any recent session, please contact the SGA Secretary at sga.secretary@gcsu.edu to schedule an appointment.